marcan/lsirec/README.md

 ## Disclaimer

-This has barely been tested on one card.
+This has barely been tested a couple of cards.
 Don't blame me if this bricks or smokes your HBA.
-MegaRAID mode has not been tested yet, and you'll still need to flash from DOS/UEFI for now since lsiutil does not work with non-operational adapters under Linux.
+For crossflashing MegaRAID cards to IT/IR, you'll still need to flash from DOS/UEFI for now, since lsiutil does not work with non-operational adapters under Linux.

-DO NOT attempt to use this tool on non-SAS2008 chipsets.
+DO NOT attempt to use this tool on non-SAS2x08 chipsets.
 It probably won't work and may do horrible things.
 This tool deliberately does not check the VID/PID so it can be used on cards with wacky SBRs, but that means it will happily try to write the SBR into any random PCI device too.

+I have tested this on an LSI SAS2108-based MegaRAID card (Fujitsu D2616) with MegaRAID firmware and it successfully backed up the SBR, but the action triggered a PCI error in syslog (though the controller kept working).
+Your mileage may vary.

 ## License